Hiring a Car in Austria: A Complete Guide

 Speed enforcement

 Austria enforces speed limits carefully.
-Watch for cameras, roadworks limits, and variable signs on motorways and in tunnels.
+Watch for cameras, variable motorway signs, tunnel limits, and temporary roadworks restrictions.

 Mountain roads